The City of Ann Arbor is looking for up to 25 homes to collaborate with for Aging In Place Efficiently. To see if you qualify, click HERE.

 To qualify for this pilot program, you must:

-- live in a single-family home within the city of Ann Arbor (Not sure?
+- own a single-family home within the city of Ann Arbor that is your primary residence (Not sure?
 Check out the City Address Search to determine eligibility)

 - be at least 60 years of age at the time of application

 - have a monthly income at or below 80% of the Area Median Income for Ann Arbor - (Not sure?
 Use the table below to determine eligibility)

 Not eligible?
 You can find tips on how to improve the energy efficiency of you home, as well as information on how to get a home energy assessment, on our Sustainability at Home

 Funding and Support